Docker Basics : Part 1

 And you gave this image name “ubuntu-sleeper”

-Instead of writing docker run ubuntu-sleeper sleep 10
+Instead of writing docker run ubuntu-sleeper sleep 10, we can write this in the Dockerfile.

 But it might happen that a person might forget to give the sleep seconds. then?